How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Grip 1 – The Standard Grip

 This is the most common grip used in bowling and consists of using both hands to hold the ball.
-It is recommended that you use this grip until you are confident enough to use other grips.
+You should use this grip until you are confident enough to use other grips.

 Grip 2 – The Reverse Grip